DragonBox/u3d/fastlane-plugin-u3d/README.md

 ## About u3d

-Fastgame's u3d (a Unity3d CLI) integration
+Fastgame's u3d (a Unity CLI) integration

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.